U.S. News Rankings

 |SAT/ACT scores must be received by||August 1|

-The student-faculty ratio at Huntington University is 14:1, and the school has 68.6 percent of its classes with fewer than 20 students.
-The most popular majors at Huntington University include: Business, Management, Marketing, and Related Support Services; Theology and Religious Vocations; Education; Visual and Performing Arts; and Communications Technologies/Technicians and Support Services.
-The average freshman retention rate, an indicator of student satisfaction, is 77.0 percent.
+The student-faculty ratio at Huntington University is 13:1, and the school has 64.3 percent of its classes with fewer than 20 students.
+The most popular majors at Huntington University include: Business, Management, Marketing, and Related Support Services; Education; Health Professions and Related Programs; Theology and Religious Vocations; and Visual and Performing Arts.
+The average freshman retention rate, an indicator of student satisfaction, is 75.8 percent.

 |Student gender distribution|